nginxinc/nginx-gateway-fabric/docs/README.md

 # NGINX Gateway Fabric Documentation

-This directory contains the developer documentation and the Enhancement proposals relating to NGINX Gateway Fabric.
+This directory contains the developer documentation and the enhancement proposals relating to NGINX Gateway Fabric.

+_Please note: You can find the user documentation for NGINX Gateway Fabric in the [NGINX Documentation](https://docs.nginx.com/nginx-gateway-fabric/) website._

 ## Contents